nathan-wick/wick-apps-backend/README.md

 2. Create a version bump commit by running: `npm version patch`, `npm version minor`, or `npm version major`
 3. If you haven't already, log into npm by running: `npm login`
 4. Start the release script by running: `npm run release`
+5. Within any projects using this package, run: `npm upgrade`